 Introduction to the French phonological system with attention given to spoken French and its differences with written French.
 Emphasis on skills of pronunciation, oral expression and comprehension rather than on conversation or discussion.
 The Phonetics course is an integral part of the Cours Pratiques at the University of Paris – Sorbonne.
 Taught in French.
 CSU

 French 42: French Civilization 3 semester units - REQUIRED

 Aspects of French culture and civilization from the entre-deux-guerres period to the present.
 Insights into the historical and traditional forces which have contributed to the current and emerging conditions of France.
-This course will be a tech-enhanced course taught by CCSF Foreign Language Department Chair, Carol Reitan.
+This course will be an online course taught by CCSF Foreign Language Department Chair, Carol Reitan, who will also be "in residence" in Paris for two weeks of the program.
 Taught in English.
 CSU/UC

 Art 102: Western Art History 3 semester units

 A survey of Western Art from the sixth to the eighteenth centuries.
 The course will begin with the Roman era as an introduction and continue to the Neo-Classical period.
 Art will be discussed from both a critical and a historical perspective, with regard to formal visual elements of style and the social context of the societies, values, and ideas that gave birth to Western art.
 Lectures are taught at the ACCENT Center and on-site at local museums.
 Taught in English.
 CSU/UC